thunderrabbit/new-DH-user-account/README.md

 Enter the short PASSWORD created by Dreamhost when requested

 Now your password is 432 random characters.
-It can be reset in control panel (to a measly 31 characters) but the point is to never user passwords to log in.
+It can be reset in control panel (to a measly 31 characters) but the point is to never use passwords to log in.

 ## If everything worked, then cleanup